aabdou96/Statistical-Features-inC/README.md

 A PDF document is included in the repository that contains all the mathematical formulas for the implemented features.

-Please refer to "Mathematical_Formulas_for_C_Functions.pdf" for a complete breakdown of each formula.
+Please refer to "Features.pdf" for a complete breakdown of each formula.

 Files Included
 --------------